-The results of our clinical trials may be insufficient to obtain regulatory approval for our product candidates.
+The results of our C-GUARDIANS trial as well as any other clinical trials may be insufficient to obtain regulatory approval for our products.

-We will only receive regulatory approval to commercialize a product candidate if we can demonstrate to the satisfaction of the FDA or the applicable foreign regulatory agency, in well designed and conducted clinical trials, that the product candidate is safe and effective.
-If we are unable to demonstrate that a product candidate is safe and effective in advanced clinical trials involving large numbers of patients, we will be unable to submit the necessary application to receive regulatory approval to commercialize the product candidate.
+We will only receive regulatory approval to commercialize CGuard Prime, SwitchGuard or any other product we develop if we can demonstrate to the satisfaction of the FDA or the applicable foreign regulatory agency, in well designed and conducted clinical trials, that the product is safe and effective.
+If we are unable to demonstrate that a product is safe and effective in advanced clinical trials involving large numbers of patients, we will be unable to submit the necessary application to receive regulatory approval to commercialize the product.
 We face risks that:

-- the product candidate may not prove to be safe or effective; - the product candidate's benefits may not outweigh its risks; - the results from advanced clinical trials may not confirm the positive results from pre-clinical studies and early clinical trials;

-- the FDA or comparable foreign regulatory authorities may interpret data from pre-clinical and clinical testing in different ways than us; and - the FDA or other regulatory agencies may require additional or expanded trials and data.
+- the product may not prove to be safe or effective; - the product's benefits may not outweigh its risks; - the results from advanced clinical trials may not confirm the positive results from pre-clinical studies and early clinical trials; - the FDA or comparable foreign regulatory authorities may interpret data from pre-clinical and clinical testing in different ways than us; and - the FDA or other regulatory agencies may require additional or expanded trials and data.